UniTime/unitime-doc/instructor-detail.md

 Clicking on an examination takes you to its [Examination Detail](examination-detail) screen which contains more detailed information.

+## Instructor Unavailability

+When instructor event unavailability is enabled (`unitime.events.instructorUnavailability` is set to `true` in the [Application Configuration](application-configuration)), list all committed events that the instructor has listed as the main or additional contact.
+These will be used as additional unavailabilites for the instructor by the course timetabling solver.

 ## Preferences

 Preferences for the given instructor.
 You can hide or unhide this part of the Instructor Detail screen by clicking on the small square in front of the Preferences section heading.
 If you want to change these preferences, click on the Edit Instructor Preferences button in this detail screen.
 That will take you to the [Instructor Preferences](instructor-preferences) screen.
 There are more details about instructor preferences in the description of the [Instructor Preferences](instructor-preferences) screen.

+Preferences related to the [Instructor Scheduling](instructor-scheduling) can be edited on the [Instructor Assignment Preferences](instructor-assignment-preferences) page by clicking the Edit Assignment Preferences button.
+These include Time, Distribution, and Course preferences.

+## Enrollments

+If the instructor is also a student (there is a student with matching external Id in the current academic session), the [Enrollments](enrollments-of-class-or-course) table is displayed, showing all enrollments if the student.

-## Instructor Scheduling
+## Teaching Assignments

 If the [Instructor Scheduling](instructor-scheduling) is enabled, the Instructor Detail page shows instructor assignment information about the instructor.
 Besides of the new teaching preference, maximal teaching load, assigned instructor attributes, and course preferences, the Instructor Detail page contains a new table with [Teaching Assignments](teaching-assignments) that are assigned to the instructor.
 More details are shown when an assignment is clicked showing the [Teaching Assignment Detail](teaching-assignment-detail) dialog.

-Also, if the instructor is also a student (there is a student with matching external id in the current academic session), the [Enrollments](enrollments-of-class-or-course) table is displayed, showing all enrollments if the student.
-These include instructor assignments (dark blue color) as well as student class enrollments.

 ## Operations